 We are home to many of the landmarks synonymous with 'tourist London'.
 We have some of the most affluent residential areas in the country, but a diverse demographic means also some of the most deprived (see Figures 1 and 2).
-Ours is a densely populated city, with 118 people per hectare; almost double the London average of 57.1 This means that space is at a premium, so we must ensure its most effective use.
+Ours is a densely populated city, with 118 98 people per hectare; almost double significantly higher than the London average of 57 751.
+This means that space is at a premium, so we must ensure its most effective use.